PersonaMark: Personalized LLM watermarking for model protection and user attribution: Method

-Hypothesis Filtering is used as a method to optimize the search process and is also a watermark oriented filtering task.
-Hypothesis filtering dynamically eliminates candidate hypotheses that are unlikely to result in high-quality output during the search process, thereby reducing computational burden and improving search efficiency.
-This method is particularly suitable for language models with a large number of possible outputs, and is also particularly suitable for the framework that needs to generate a set of candidate sentences in this paper.
-The filtering rules include multiple dimensions: 1. length limitation, which only retains assumptions with lengths within a certain range.
-This helps to avoid outputs that are longer or shorter than expected.
-2. Repetition punishment: if a hypothesis contains words that have already appeared in previous steps, its score can be reduced or filtered out directly.
-3. Prior knowledge.
-We filter out assumptions that violate common sense or rules based on specific domain knowledge, which is implemented by a separate checker.
-The rule checker requires a certain degree of flexibility, so it is independently completed at the end of the processing steps.
+To improve quality of output and to optimize the search process, hypothesis filtering is implemented, which dynamically eliminates candidate hypotheses that are unlikely to result in high-quality outputs.
+This method is particularly suitable for language models with a large number of possible outputs, as well as the framework that needs to generate a set of candidate sentences in this paper.
+The filtering rules include three dimensions: \textbf{L}, \textbf{R}, and \textbf{P}. \textbf{L: }Length limitation, which helps to avoid outputs that are longer or shorter than expected. \textbf{R: }Repetition punishment.
+If a hypothesis contains words that have already appeared in previous steps, its score can be reduced or filtered out directly. \textbf{P: }Prior knowledge.
+We filter out assumptions that violate common sense or pre-defined rules based on specific domain knowledge, which is implemented by a separate checker.
+The rule checker is independently completed at the end of the processing steps to achieve flexibility for potential changes.
 After Hypothesis Filtering, the obtained candidate sentence set will be encoded and filtered as watermark addition objects.

 The hash encoding technology and sentence structure extractor mentioned in the previous sections are used to map the sentence structure of all sentences in the candidate sentence set into binary encodings.
 Sentences encoded as 1 remain unchanged, while sentences encoded as 0 are excluded from the candidate sentence set.
 This achieves the manipulation of the probability distribution of sentence structure encoding and ultimately adds the hidden watermark information.
 From the perspective of beam search optimization, this "0-1" mapping result filtering process can be seen as one of the components of hypothesis filtering.